billwear/billwear.github.io/credo.md

 ## my credo

-Here is my credo, which is loosely based on the general principles of UNIX programming.
-These have evolved over my lifetime.

 1. Say what you mean; because telepathy is still in beta testing.

 2. Be choosy with your media, because your brain thinks it's real.
 Unless, of course, you're watching someone paint happy little trees.